habibcilmd-cardiologist/dr-cil/content/en/services/tilt-table-test/index.md

 {{< /alert >}}

 Tilt table test (head-up tilt test) is a diagnostic test used to investigate the cause of unexplained fainting (syncope) episodes.
 It is the gold standard method for diagnosing vasovagal syncope.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in tilt test evaluation.

 ## What is a Tilt Table Test?